 The relation of liquidity to cryptocurrency

 Cryptocurrency prices fluctuate and rapidly change from time to time.
-To maximize profits, traders need to move in and out of the market quickly without any price cut or wait for too long for the trade to be executed.
+To maximize profits, traders need to move in and out of the market quickly.
+Furthermore, traders should avoid price cuts or wait for too long to execute trades.

 Here’s an example from a seller’s point of view: Selling 10 BTC at the current market price